Graveyard slot: Saturday nights

-CBS, however, continued to offer first-run shows on Saturdays until the 2003–04 season (when crime dramas Hack and The District ended their runs due to declining viewership) before switching to a lineup consisting of mainly crime drama reruns and 48 Hours, which was transitioning to a true crime documentary format the following season (2004–05) and represents perhaps the only source of original, non-sports, non-encore programming on the night.
-CBS has also used the night to air the Canadian–French co-production Ransom on that night during the middle of the television season between 2017 and 2019, and the final episodes of each week of the American version of Love Island (which aired its episodes over multiple nights in a similar manner to fellow reality series Big Brother, which also offered first-run Saturday episodes from 2000 to 2005) aired on Saturdays during its second season in 2020.

-Fox continued to air Cops and America's Most Wanted on Saturday nights until both programs ended their network runs between 2011 and 2013 (with Cops moving to Spike (now Paramount Network, where it remained until its 2020 cancellation in the wake of the fallout from the George Floyd protests) and America's Most Wanted moving to Lifetime, where it remained until its cancellation in 2013; Fox would revive the latter series in 2021).
-The CW initially broke from the modern-day sports/newsmagazines/reruns concept when it began programming Saturday nights for the first time during the 2021–22 season, offering a lineup of original first-run programs in the form of unscripted comedy, magic and reality competition series; these efforts largely ended two seasons later (2023–24), when the network began airing selected primetime Atlantic Coast Conference football and basketball games under a sublicensing agreement with Raycom Sports, with movies and documentaries otherwise filling the Saturday night timeslot, and starting in 2025, the NASCAR O'Reilly Auto Parts Series second-tier series often overruns into the evening hours.
+CBS, however, continued to offer first-run shows on Saturdays until the 2003–04 season (when crime dramas Hack and The District ended their runs due to declining viewership) before switching to a lineup consisting of mainly crime drama reruns and stalwart 48 Hours, which transitioned from a documentary-style newsmagazine usually formatted into multiple segments to a true crime documentary format during the 2004–05 season and as of 2026, represents perhaps the only source of original, first-run programming (excluding sports) on the night on American network television.
+CBS would sparingly wade into offering first-run scripted and reality programs on Saturdays in subsequent years: the Canadian–French co-production Ransom aired on that night as a midseason series from 2017 to 2019, and the final episodes of each week of the American version of Love Island (which aired its episodes over multiple nights in a similar manner to fellow reality series Big Brother, which also offered first-run Saturday episodes from 2000 to 2005) aired on Saturdays during its second season in 2020.
+Fox, which inaugurated its Saturday schedule in July 1987 with a primarily sitcom-centered lineup, continued to air America's Most Wanted and Cops on Saturday nights until both programs ended their network runs in 2011 and 2013, respectively (with Cops moving to Spike (now Paramount Network, where it remained until its 2020 cancellation in the wake of the fallout from the George Floyd protests) and America's Most Wanted moving to Lifetime, where it remained until its cancellation in 2013; Fox would revive AMW in 2021).